rdacomp/CollapseOS/apps/zasm/README.md

 ## Includes

-The `#inc` directive is special.
+The `.inc` directive is special.
 It takes a string literal as an argument and opens, in the currently active filesystem, the file with the specified name.

 It then proceeds to parse that file as if its content had been copy/pasted in